Schmidt-IT/au-tld-check/readme.md

 1. Copy the php files to your server
 2. Edit the WISECP Whois config file: `/coremio/storage/whois-servers.php`
-3. Update your hosts file see the the .htaccess file for details
+3. Update your hosts file, See the the [.htaccess](.htaccess) file for details

 I recommend to only select one server from the list below: